jrandj/redhat/README.md

 1. Asghar Ghori - Exercise 4-2: Modify Permission Bits Using Octal Form

 	* Create a file *permfile2* with read permissions for owner, group and other.
 Add an execute bit for the owner and a write bit for group and public.
-Revoke the write bit from public and assign read, write and execute permissions to the three user categories at the same time:
+Revoke the write bit from public and assign read, write, and execute permissions to the three user categories at the same time:
 	    ```shell
 		touch permfile2
 		chmod 444 permfile2